 Describe each person's roles and responsibilities.
 How will your jobs intersect and support each other?
 Would you consider doing the project if not all members of the team receive funding?
 Tell us what sort of role you prefer to take in a team, and what sort of people you do and do not enjoy working with on a team.

 Note: If you are applying with other people for a group Fellowship, each group member MUST write and submit individual applications.
-We will not accept group Fellowship applications that include text that has been "cut and pasted" from one application to another.
-Please note that the selection committee will award Fellowships based on applicants' individual merits, so there is no guarantee that people who apply together will be selected together.
+The selection committee will award Fellowships based on applicants' individual merits, so there is no guarantee that people who apply together will be selected together.

 Tell us why you want to do this work.
 What is driving you to take on this challenge?
 Do you have previous experience working on this issue or in the particular community in which you have proposed this project?
 What do you want to learn or experience?
 Will the work advance your personal or professional career?